-The District Court Clerk, called the Small Claims Registrar, processes small claims.
+The local District Court Clerk, who is the Small Claims Registrar, processes small claims.

 Type of claims dealt with

 - a claim for goods or services bought for private use from someone selling them in the course of a business (consumer claims)

 - a claim for goods or services bought for business use from someone selling them in the course of a business (business claims)

 - a claim for minor damage to property (but excluding personal injuries)

 - a claim for the non-return of a rent deposit for certain kinds of rented properties.
 For example, a holiday home or a room / flat in a premises where the owner also lives

 The claim cannot exceed €2,000.
 The current fee to make a claim is €25.

 Where possible, the Registrar will negotiate a settlement without the need for a court hearing.
 If the matter cannot be settled, the registrar will bring your claim before the District Court (which you will have to attend).